mikeizbicki/cmc-csci040/project_01_markdown_compiler/README.md

 Upload to sakai
 1. the output of running the doctests with the `--verbose` flag,
 1. your 2 screenshots,
-1. a short 1 sentence statement of your collaboration if you want the 48 hour extension, and
 1. a short 1 sentence statement of what your grade should be according to the rubric below.

 ## Grading Rubric

-This assignment is worth a total of 18 points.
+This assignment is worth a total of 16 points.

-There are 11 functions that have failing doctests.
+There are 11 functions that currently have failing doctests.
-Each function is worth 1.5 points for a total of 16.5 points.
-You must have all doctests passing in order to get the points for the function.

-The remaining 1.5 points are for your screenshots.
+For each function that has failing doctests, you will receive -2 points.
+(You cannot go negative.)

+For each of your two screenshots: if the screenshot is not generated correctly, you will lose -2 points.
 These points test that you understand how to run your python program from the command line with different parameters and view the results in firefox.

 ### Extra Credit

 There are two options for extra credit on this assignment, each worth 1.5 points.
-So you may earn up to 21/18 on this assignment if you complete both extra credits.
+So you may earn up to 19/16 on this assignment if you complete both extra credits.

 **Option 1:**
 Escape Characters